Restinga da Marambaia

 Aerial view of Restinga da Marambaia.

-Aerial view of Restinga da Marambaia.
 Rio de Janeiro - Brazil.

-The Restinga da Marambaia is a restinga in the coast of the Brazilian state of Rio de Janeiro.
+The Restinga da Marambaia is a restinga and island on the coast of the Brazilian state of Rio de Janeiro.
 It is 42 km long and separates Sepetiba Bay from the Atlantic Ocean, being a part of the municipalities of Rio de Janeiro, Itaguaí and Mangaratiba.

-It is owned and run by the Brazilian army.
-It is used as a leisure ground for military staff and their friends and families, as well as for scientific research in the untouched Atlantic Rainforest found within the restinga.
+It is managed by the Brazilian Navy, which uses it for live fire exercises.
+In 2014 a Quilombo was recognized on the island where about 100 families reside.

-It has been used as a setting for several telenovelas, including Kubanacan and Da Cor do Pecado.
+It has been used as a setting for several telenovelas, including Guerra dos Sexos and Da Cor do Pecado.